 The cost of non-haz disposal comes in 2 main parts.
 Disposal, and Tax (don’t forget haulage in your budget).

 Disposal will vary from one site to another, expect anything from £10-20 direct cost.

 Landfill Tax depends on the potential for the soils to impact upon the environment.
 To define this you need to have WAC (Waste Acceptance Criteria) Test results.
 Soils which fail inert WAC are charged at the higher rate of tax (currently £94.15/tonne as of April 2020), soils which pass inert WAC are likely to be charged at the lower rate of tax (currently £3.00/tonne as of April 2020).
 Landfill tax exempt sites may also be able to accept the soils, finding one in an economic haulage range is often tricky.

 It is possible to ‘treat’ soils which fail inert WAC to make them pass.
-If you’re interested in Treatment options try our White Paper below for more information.
+If you’re interested in Treatment options try our eBook below for more information.

 Everything you wanted to know about soil remediation but were afraid to ask!

 This free eBook will help you understand the whats, the whys and the hows of soil remediation in the simplest terms.
 Download it now for free!Download!